bifurcationkit/BifurcationKit.jl/docs/src/index.md

 The current package focuses on large scale nonlinear problems and multiple hardwares.
 Hence, the goal is to use Matrix Free methods on **GPU** (see [PDE example](https://rveltz.github.io/BifurcationKit.jl/dev/tutorials2b/index.html#The-Swift-Hohenberg-equation-on-the-GPU-1) and [Periodic orbit example](https://rveltz.github.io/BifurcationKit.jl/dev/tutorialsCGL/#Continuation-of-periodic-orbits-on-the-GPU-(Advanced)-1)) or on a **cluster** to solve non linear PDE, nonlocal problems, compute sub-manifolds...

 One design choice is that we try not to require `u` to be a subtype of an `AbstractArray` as this would forbid the use of spectral methods like the one from `ApproxFun.jl`.
-So far, our implementation does not allow this for Hopf continuation and computation of periodic orbits.
-It will be improved later.
+For now, our implementation does not allow this for Hopf continuation and computation of periodic orbits.

 Finally, we leave it to the user to take advantage of automatic differentiation as this field is moving too fast for now, albeit there are several well established packages like `ForwardDiff.jl` and `Zygote.jl` to name just a few.